ajnas/WiFiPS/README.md

 ## Testing the App

-* Run the app to your android phone.
+* Download [Demo App](demo.apk) to your android phone or run the imported code from Android Studio to your device.
 * Turn on WiFi
 * Go to some building were at least 3 wifi access points are available.